* Update in progress.*

 - are from underrepresented groups.

 - Underrepresented groups in science, technology, engineering, mathematics, statistics, and biomedical fields include individuals who identify as Black or African American, Hispanic or Latino, American Indian or Alaska Native, Native Hawaiian, or other Pacific Islander.

 - These groups also include socioeconomically underserved students and first-generation college students.

 - have completed at least one year of their program of study.

-- contact information for one recommender (we will send them instructions on how to upload their letter)
+- Contact information for one reference (we will send them instructions on how to submit their letter of recommendation)

-Leena Choi, Professor of Biostatistics and Vice Chair of Diversity and Inclusion
+Leena Choi, Professor of Biostatistics and Vice Chair of Equity, Diversity, and Inclusion

 Chazlie Miller, Biostatistics Graduate Program Manager